 There are several ways you can obtain a VISA, I would suggest checking the Japanese embassy’s website in your country or calling them for information.
 Once you have the proper paperwork for a VISA, you will be granted a “Gaijin Card” (foreigner card).

-If you are coming to Japan without a secured job you will need this card to apply for jobs while within Japan.
+A basic level of Japanese language is recommended, but not required.
+Having a proficiency in conversational Japanese and being able to read (at least some) of the language will make things much easier for you in Japan.
+Certain jobs I couldn’t apply for because my conversational Japanese wasn’t good enough.
+Some schools aren’t equipped to be able to provide translations for you, and some require you to conduct parent-teacher interviews in Japanese.
 Japanese people are very friendly and most know a few words of English, but the more you are able to speak Japanese the better time you will have here, and the more you can immerse yourself in the fascinating Japanese culture.

 Teach English in Japan with OnTESOL!
 Get started with the affordable 120-hour TESOL / TEFL certificate course or take the 168-hour Hybrid TEFL certificate with the innovative 10-hour Live Workshop.
 All our courses include free job assistance in Japan and worldwide.